A-2: TRANSFER STUDENT AND TRANSFER COURSE PROCESSES

 Evaluation of Transfer Credit

 Undergraduate Admissions evaluates the transcripts to determine if they are eligible for academic credit at Penn State.
-Courses taken at other accredited institutions more than ten years prior to enrollment at Penn State are not eligible for academic credit.
 If courses are eligible for academic credit, the Undergraduate Admissions Office will:

 - Assign credit if the course has previously been approved by faculty in the discipline for general credit, general education, level course equivalent, or a direct transfer; or